Effects of dynamical capture on two equal-mass nonspinning black holes: Numerical results

 The best-fit model describing this relation is

 with coefficients $A' = 0.529(6)$, $B' = 0.58(6)$, and $C' = 2.43(9)$ [deg] (1$\sigma$ uncertainties shown in parentheses).

 The observed upturn in $\theta_0$ at large $p/M$ remains physically unclear.
 A plausible explanation involves enhanced spin-orbit and spin-spin couplings at high velocities, since spin induction becomes significant for $p/M > 0.3675$.
-Following~\cite{Rodr_guez_Monteverde_2025}, the leading-order spin-spin Hamiltonian can be expressed as
+Following Ref.~\cite{Rodr_guez_Monteverde_2025}, the leading-order spin-spin Hamiltonian can be expressed as

 where $\vec{S}_j$ and $\hat{\vec{r}}_j$ denote the spin and unit position vector of each black hole ($j=1,2$), respectively.
 In this framework, parallel spins contribute negatively to the Hamiltonian, effectively increasing the attraction between the black holes.
-Thus, significant spin induction aligned with the orbital angular momentum ($\vec{L}$) facilitates the capture event, increasing $\theta_0$ for larger $p/M$.
-Nevertheless, this remains speculative and requires further investigation.
+Thus, significant spin induction aligned with the orbital angular momentum ($\vec{L}$) facilitates the capture event, increasing $\theta_0$ for larger $p/M$. \c{A different argument for this behaviour is given in~\cite{Nelson:2019czq}, where the authors argue that incidence angles corresponding to different scenarios ($p/M$) are not immediately comparable because their initial dimensionless separation in terms of the total ADM mass of the system, $d/M_{\rm ADM}$, are different, decreasing with higher $p/M$.}